joakim-abra/MovieSearch/Readme.md

 ﻿
 ## MovieSearch v 1.01
 ***MovieSearch*** is a simple program for looking up movie info by either entering a TMDB-ID, or by searching for titles, using TMDB's API.
-To use enter a valid TMDB API key in the .env file.
+To use; enter a valid TMDB API key in the .env file.